littlenag/coroutines/README.md

 This library directly builds on [Storm Enroute Coroutines](http://storm-enroute.com/coroutines).

+# Enhancements

+cross compile to kotlin coroutines?
+ - not likely, this should be tailored for stream transformations

+cross compile to a state monad?
+ - for flink compat?

+build same kotlin system for scala coroutines?
+ - not likely

+scalajs interop?
+ - should at least try to compile to scalajs

+kotlin interop?

+compile to state machine vs control flow graph (cfg)?

+performance?
+ - get benchmarks working again
+ - compare against
+   - parsers
+   - fn => (behavior, fn)
+   - scala-async
+   - kotlin
+   - state monad

+debugging?

+scala-async
+ - compile to state-machine?

+dotty?
+ - would require an entire rewrite

+resume with value, like python coroutines?
+ - working on it

+kotlin launch and schedulers let coroutines act like futures
+ - this would need to be part of a more general coroutines library

+compile for comprehensions to while iterator where possible

+zio interop?
+ - good way to control effects

+# Misc

 Check out the [Scala Coroutines website](http://storm-enroute.com/coroutines) for more info!

 Service            | Status | Description